 We start with deliberations or judicial conferences.
 The practice of the UKSC in relation to deliberations on a particular case, that is, formal judicial conferences before or after a case has been heard, is well known, and did not change even during the COVID-19 crisis in 2020-21 when remote working was necessary.
 There is a short meeting before the case starts, mainly to deal with any procedural issue but also to discuss any substantive issue which the Justices think needs to be covered at the hearing.
 Immediately after the hearing, the Justices will generally meet, and each Justice will give their view, starting with the most junior.
 There is likely to be a further discussion at the same meeting when all those views have been expressed.
 The presiding Justice will then choose who is to write the lead judgment.
 When that lead judgment is circulated, Justices may either agree or add their own judgments, or dissent.
 They are not encouraged to write separate judgments unless they have something material to add which the writer of the lead judgment cannot incorporate.
-As a rule, there is no further meeting when the draft is available, or at any other point, save in cases where some difficulty has arisen which needs face-to-face discussion.
-So, the UKSC does not have a series of Justices' conferences as some supreme courts do.
+As a rule, there is no further meeting when the draft

-&lt;sup>64 M. Kirby, "Maximising Special Leave Performance in the High Court of Australia" (2007) 30 U.N.S.W.L.J.
+64 M. Kirby "Maximising Special Leave Performance in the High Court of Australia" (2007) 30 U.N.S.W.L.J.
 731 at 741.

-Auru (High Court Appeals) Act 1976 (Cth) s.5(1).
+65 Nauru (High Court Appeals) Act 1976 (Cth) s.5(1).
 But see Judiciary Act 1903 (Cth) s.23.

-John v Commissioner of Taxation (Cth) [1989] HCA 5; (1989) 166 C.L.R.
+66 John v Commissioner of Taxation (Cth) [1989] HCA 5; (1989) 166 C.L.R.
 417 at 438-439.